I know, I know. Rules make things boring. Rules are meant to be broken. The only rule of Fight Club is there are no rules.

 Nope, you cannot do any of that with a total stranger unless you ask first.

 Yes, swingers are there to swing – in other words, to touch, to receive touch and to have sex.
-But that doesn’t mean a swingers party is free for all, where anyone can touch anyone without asking.
+But it doesn’t mean that the party is free for all, where anyone can touch anyone without asking.

 There will be some people who simply don’t fancy you.
 They don’t want your attention, and they definitely don’t want to be touched.
 Hey, and maybe some people just aren’t comfortable enough yet to be grabbed by a random stranger, huh?